 Kevin started playing 8 Man in college, at U.C.
 Irvine in the 80's.
 After school he came to SLO and played second row due to the excess of 8 men on the Squad.
 Kevin played in the latter part of the Division I Golden age of SLO Rugby, winning the Michelob Division I Championships for Southern California.

-Kevin's has 3 daughters and a son, who are all active in sports in school and college.
-His son Rory plays U-12 youth rugby for SLO.
+He has 3 daughters and a son, who are all active in sports in school and college.
+His son Rory plays U-16 HS rugby for SLO.

 Kevin in his real life is a Professor at Cal Poly SLO School of Engineering / Architecture, and is the Engineer at Matrixe in SLO.